jfrog/jfrog-azure-devops-extension/overview.md

 ![BuildInfo](images/marketplace/build-info-in-artifactory.png)

 ## Release Published Builds
-The Publish Build Info task allows publishing builds to Artifactory.
+The **Artifactory Publish Build-Info** task allows publishing builds to Artifactory.
 By choosing Artifactory as an artifacts source in a Release, you can select a published build, to make its artifacts available for the release.

 ![ArtifactsSource](images/marketplace/artifacts-source.png)